OFFICIAL LANGUAGE ARTICLE 343-351 (PART XVII)

 - Certain north-eastern States like Meghalaya, Arunachal Pradesh and Nagaland have adopted English.

-- When the President (on a demand being made) is satisfied that a substantial proportion of the population of a state desires the use of any language spoken by them to be recognised by that state, then he may direct that such language shall also be officially recognised in that state.
+- When the PRESIDENT OF INDIA(on a demand being made) is satisfied that a substantial proportion of the population of a state desires the use of any language spoken by them to be recognised by that state, then he may direct that such language shall also be officially recognised in that state.

 |LANGUAGE OF THE JUDICIARY (ARTICLE 348-349)|